 14 Day South to North Tour

 Start: Christchurch / End: Auckland.
-A bobby-dazzler!
-Let us show you New Zealand’s natural splendour on this unhurried 14 day tour.
-From stunning Mt Cook, rippled blue glacier ice, a splash of lens friendly wildlife and fairytale forests and fiords in the south to the north where a massive Beehive, barren volcanic plains, roaring geysers and thousands of tiny glow worms await.
+From stunning Mt Cook, rippled blue glacier ice, a dash of lens friendly wildlife and fairytale forests and fiords in the south to the north where a massive Beehive, barren volcanic plains, roaring geysers and thousands of tiny glow worms await.
 As the old saying goes, variety is the spice of life and this tour has it all.

 14 Day South to North Tour